alfusinigoj/windows-kube-samples/dotnet2.0-webforms/README.md

 ## Dockerfile

-The `Dockerfile` assume that you've published the application to the `bin\Release\Publish` folder.

-The `Dockerfile` also assumes that your solution is named Dotnet2WebForms and is placed at the same level as the `Dockerfile`.
+The `Dockerfile` assumes that your solution is named Dotnet2WebForms and is placed at the same level as the `Dockerfile`.
+The `Dockerfile` also assumes that you've published the application to the `bin\Release\Publish` folder.

 ## TODO